Laura Gilpin: Education and career as a photographer

 As Gilpin began her professional career in 1918 she received much support from her parents.
 The subject matter of her early works included portraits of acquaintances and landscapes local to Colorado Springs.
 Laura joined a circle of artists in Colorado Springs that were associated with the Broadmoor Art Academy in 1919.
 Gilpin produced photographic brochures for the school.
 During this time, Gilpin's primary source of work was printing platinum portraits of local people who preferred the cost of photographs to having their portraits painted.
 In an attempt to focus on the natural spirit of her sitters, Gilpin preferred to use more relaxed poses and relied on soft natural light for these portraits.
 Laura spent 1920-1921 studying portrait sculpture in New York with Brenda Putnam in an attempt to improve her portrait photographs.

 While Gilpin did submit still lifes and portraits to exhibitions and competitions, the larger part of Gilpin's success stemmed from the popularity of her western landscape photographs.
 Her interest in the western landscape originated with her upbringing in Colorado Springs, but was expanded when she stopped in Santa Fe on the way to Mexico with her father and visited the Museum of New Mexico.

 In 1922, Gilpin made a trip to Europe that later impacted her work.
 After this trip she began to respect and experiment more with sharp-focused photography, and became interested in creating photographic books after encountering the work of William Blake.
 Her experiences in Europe also expanded her knowledge of art and art history, and helped to solidify her identity as a western American individual.
 This experience with self-identification furthered her interest in the western landscape.
 Her work was enhanced by visits to the Navajo reservation in Red Rock Arizona where Elizabeth Forster had taken a job as a public health nurse.

 Gilpin is considered to be one of the great platinum printing photographers, and many of her platinum prints are now in museums around the world.
 She said "I have always loved the platinum printing process.
 It's the most beautiful image one can get.
 It has the longest scale and one can get the greatest degree of contrast.
 It's not a difficult process; it just takes time."

-Over a thirty-year period from 1945-1975 her work was seen in more than one hundred one-person and group exhibits.
+Over a thirty-year period from 1945 to 1975 her work was seen in more than one hundred one-person and group exhibits.
 Gilpin's work is archived at the Center for Creative Photography at the University of Arizona in Tucson, Arizona.

 She continued to be very active as a photographer and as a participant in the Santa Fe arts scene until her death in 1979.

 Gilpin's photographic and literary archives are now housed at the Amon Carter Museum of American Art in Fort Worth, Texas.